 Internet is in danger

-Known privacy infringement laws and worldwide spying are very real, and represent a danger to our most basic freedom: the right for privacy and the freedom of speech.
-Net neutrality, the most sacred principle of Internet, which is the main reason for its success, is regularly challenged by private entities who tend to see Internet only as a source of profit.
-We believe those changes, imposed on citizens without any consultation or given choice, are shaking the foundations of our societies as a whole.
-While we hope these laws won’t last forever, we also believe it is everyone’s responsability to take a stand against this evolution, by bringing our own changes.
+Known privacy infringement laws and worldwide spying are very real, and represent a danger to our most basic freedom: the right to privacy and the freedom of speech.
+Net neutrality, the most sacred principle of Internet, which is also the main reason for its success, is regularly challenged by private entities who tend to see Internet only as a source of profit.
+We believe those changes, imposed on citizens without consultation or provision of a choice, are shaking the foundations of our societies as a whole.
+While we hope these laws won’t last forever, we also believe it is everyone’s responsibility to take a stand against this trend, by bringing our own changes.
 As citizens and consummers, we are all part of the system, and our actions and choices (or the lack of them) have consequences.

 What can we do?

 “Change is hard at the beginning, messy in the middle and gorgeous at the end.” – John Charles Polanyi